jon-harper/OmniBox/docs/assembly_v2/side.md

 <figure markdown>
   [![illustration][side1]{width="480"}][side1]
   <figcaption>1.
-Place the side panel against the case body.</figcaption>
+Place the side panel against the case body.
+Note that the top and bottom screw holes are not symmetrical.</figcaption>
 </figure>

 <figure markdown>